Bogdan Kistyakovski

-Bogdan (Fedor) Aleksandrovich Kistyakovski or Kistiakowsky (Богдан (Федoр) Александрович Кистяковский; 16 November 1869 – 16 April 1920) was a Russian philosopher, jurist, and sociologist.
+Bogdan (Fedor) Aleksandrovich Kistyakovski or Kistiakowsky (Богдан (Федoр) Александрович Кистяковский; 16 November 1869 – 16 April 1920) was a Ukrainian philosopher, jurist, and sociologist.
 He reached prominence with his Gesellschaft und Einzelwesen (Society and Individuals) published in Berlin in 1899.
 Philosophically he defended transcendental idealism.
 In 1902 he contributed to Problems of Idealism (Problemy Idealizma), edited by Pavel Novgorodtsev.
 In 1909 he contributed the essay "In Defense of Law" to the anthology Vekhi (Landmarks).

 Biography

 Early life

 Bogdan Kistyakovski was born in Kiev, Kiev Governorate of the Russian Empire (now Kyiv, Ukraine) on 16 November 1869.
 His father, Aleksander Kistyakovski, was a professor of criminal law at the St. Vladimir Imperial University of Kiev and the president of the Legal Society of Kiev.

 Kistyakovski later remarked that he felt he had always struggled for his Ukrainian national identity and that he had been 'Russianized'.

 Education

 Between 1888 and 1892, Kistyakovski was expelled from the history and philology departments of the St. Vladimir Imperial University of Kiev and the Imperial Kharkov University, as well as the law school of the Imperial University of Dorpat due to his participation in underground revolutionary groups.

 He was arrested in connection to nationalist groups in 1892, and when he was released in 1895, Kistyakovski decided to continue his studies abroad.
 He attended the University of Berlin, the Sorbonne, and the University of Strasbourg.
 In 1898, he defended a philosophy doctoral dissertation entitled 'On Society and the Individual', which was published in Berlin the following year and received acclaim from German thinkers.